 Then have kids interview their parents about the same things.
 However, each question for parents begins with, “When you were my age…”

 Kids can write or draw their parents’ responses next to their own and compare the two.
 Kids will learn a lot about their parents’ lives as children by discussing similarities and differences in responses.

 During your next family ministry event, have families make imprints of their feet to remind them to walk with God.

-While prints are drying, read aloud Joshua 22:5: Love the Lord your God, to walk in all his ways, to obey his commands, to hold fast to him, and to serve him with all your heart and all your soul.
+While prints are drying, read aloud Joshua 22:5: Love the Lord your God, walk in all his ways, obey his commands, hold firmly to him, and serve him with all your heart and all your soul.

 Have families discuss what it means to walk with God.
 Ask:

 - What ways do you rely on your family?

 - What ways do you rely on God?

 - How are these ways similar or different?

 Once the plaster has hardened, gently dig out the footprints and brush off the excess sand.
 The footprints should dry overnight before being hung on the wall.